Continuity and differentiability of regression M functionals

 Then

 and therefore

-\item[(vii)] Assume the same conditions as in (iv).
+\item[(vii)] Assume the same conditions as in \textup{(iv)}.
 Let $\{F_{n}\}$ be the sequence of empirical distributions corresponding to i.i.d. observations $u_{i}$ with common distribution $F_{0}$.
-Then (\ref{convHL}) holds with $H$ $=N(0,V)$ and $V$ given by (\ref{defV}).
+Then (\ref{convHL}) holds with $H =N(0,V)$ and $V$ given by (\ref{defV}).
 If $F_{0}$ is symmetric, the asymptotic variance of $T_{\mathrm{MM}}$ given by (\ref{varsym}) becomes